 Can I buy a gift membership?

 Looking for the perfect gift for a friend or relative?
 Give the gift of learning!
 We have membership gift certificates available for any occasion.
-Call (970) 491- 7753 or email us at OLLI@colostate.edu for more information and we'll be happy to help you arrange a gift certificate.
+Email the OLLI team at OLLI@colostate.edu for more information and we'll be happy to help you arrange a gift certificate.

 Do you cancel courses due to weather conditions?

-The Osher Lifelong Learning Institute follows the University's severe weather policy in regard to cancelling courses due to weather.
+The Osher Lifelong Learning Institute follows the University's severe weather policy in regard to canceling in-person courses due to weather.
 Our online courses will continue as planned unless you receive an email or phone notification of cancellation from the OLLI team.
 If extreme weather occurs and you have questions about Colorado State University or OLLI's status, please email us at OLLI@colostate.edu.
-It is important that we have your phone number so we can contact you in case of emergency.
+It is important that we also have your correct phone number so we can contact you in case of an emergency.

 How do I become an OLLI instructor?

-Thank you for your interest in becoming an OLLI at Colorado State University is always interested in welcoming instructors who bring new learning opportunities in a wide range of academic subjects and instructional formats.
+Thank you for your interest in becoming an OLLI at Colorado State University instructor.
+OLLI is always interested in welcoming new instructors who bring exciting in-person and virtual learning opportunities in a wide range of academic subjects and instructional formats.